adrsolheim/nightfly/README.md

 #### Security
+**Spring Security is a filter based framework.
+Either we are enabling existing filter and configuring it, or adding our custom filter.** `configure()` methods will be executed on *start up* to set up `HttpSecurity` or configure spring security filters.
+Requests has to pass through multiple filters to reach the API.

 Spring Security CSRF protection is *disabled* for now because this application currently only utilizes a REST api (stateless) and JWT instead of session cookies.

 Passwords are hashed using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) and then stored in the database.